joshwh11/pi_project/README.md

     (Super rough diagrams for reference are in the "schematic" folder)

-6. Test out pins by running the ledtest.py file after changing directory to the pi_project folder:
+6. Test out pins by running the ledtest.py file on your RPi after changing directory to the pi_project folder:

     ```cd pi_project```